HappyRedMapleLeaf/HappyRedMapleLeaf/README.md

 - UW Reality Labs - making accessible VR/AR hardware and software for everyone to enjoy

-- A glove that gives you a third voice-controlled hand to help you out
+- A robotic arm...
+This project could go anywhere, for now its just a nice 6DoF arm.

 - A lightweight and compact shoe attachment with wirelessly togglable roller skate wheels